wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

--   Let's look at these in a different way.
-What is the distance from 1st to 3rd?
-From TTSTTTS we can see it's 2 Tones and from 3rd to 5th is a Semitone plus a Tone.
+Let's look at these in a different way.
+What is the interval from 1st to 3rd?
+Using TTSTTTS we can see it's two tones and from 3rd to 5th is a semitone plus a tone.
 Sometimes this might be explained as 4 semitones then 3 semitones.
-4+3 is the pattern for a major chord.
+This 4+3 is the pattern for a major chord.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">